Aaron Amadi-Holloway: Later career

 Amadi-Holloway signed for Fleetwood Town of League One on a two-year contract in May 2016, for an undisclosed fee.
 He made his debut in the season opener against Northampton on 6 August, replacing Ashley Hunter for the last 15 minutes of a 1–1 away draw.
-Four days later, he scored his first goal against Leeds United in an EFL Cup first round game four days later, opening a 2–2 draw at Highbury Stadium which Leeds won on penalties.
+Four days later, he scored his first goal against Leeds United in an EFL Cup first-round game four days later, opening a 2–2 draw at Highbury Stadium which Leeds won on penalties.

 On 20 January 2017 Amadi-Holloway returned to Oldham Athletic on a permanent deal.
 He scored four times in 42 games in 2017–18 as they were relegated to League Two, including a last-minute winner as a late substitute in a 2–1 victory against rivals Bury at Boundary Park on 24 October.

 On 13 July 2018 Amadi-Holloway joined League One side Shrewsbury Town for an undisclosed fee.
 He played 38 total games and scored three times.

 On 25 June 2019, Amadi-Holloway moved outside of British football for the first time when he signed for A-League side Brisbane Roar, becoming the third signing the club announced under Robbie Fowler.

 On 16 October 2020, he moved to new ISL side SC East Bengal with his former coach Robbie Fowler.
 He made his debut for the club on 15 December against Hyderabad FC.

 On 23 July 2021, Amadi-Holloway returned to England to join League One side Burton Albion on a one-year deal.
 The following 28 January, he joined EFL League Two side Barrow on loan for the remainder of the 2021–22 season.
 Amadi-Holloway was released at the end of his one-year deal.

-On 5 August 2022, Amadi-Holloway dropped into non-league football joining National League North side Hereford FC.
+On 5 August 2022, Amadi-Holloway dropped into non-league football joining National League North club Hereford.
+His performances throughout the season, particularly at centre-back where he made the majority of his appearances, earned him Hereford's Player of the Season award.
+Despite being half way through a two-year contract, on 24 June 2023, it was mutually agreed between Amadi-Holloway and Hereford that the remainder of his contract would be cancelled and therefore could leave the club.

+On 12 July 2023, it was announced that Amadi-Holloway had joined National League South club Chippenham Town.
+He extended his stay for the 2024–25 season on 8 June 2024.

-International
+International career

 Born in Wales, Amadi-Holloway is of Nigerian descent.
 He attained 10 caps for Wales at under-17 level and represented Wales at under-19 level.